 Private Garage.
-A detached accessory building or a portion of the principal building used for the storage of four or fewer automobiles or trailers by the owner(s) or tenant(s) of the lot or by persons other than the owner(s) or tenant(s) of the lot by lease agreement with the owner(s) or tenant(s) of the lot.
+A detached accessory building or a portion of the principal building used for the storage of four or fewer automobiles or trailers by the owner(s) or tenant(s) of the lot or by persons other than the owner(s) or tenant(s).
 A Private Garage shall only be permitted as an Accessory Use, and shall not be permitted as a Primary Use of a property.